Greatest Common Factor Calculator

 Prime factorization method

-In this method, we prime factorize the numbers, i.e., we only list the prime factors of the numbers.
-Applying this method to the same example:
+In this method, we perform the prime factorization of the numbers, i.e., we write them as products of their prime factors and then multiply common prime factors together.
+Let's apply this method to the same example:

 - Prime factorize the numbers: